kesondrakey/kesondrakey.github.io/test.md

             background-size: cover;
             padding: 30px; /* Some padding around the content for aesthetics */ }
       #content-wrapper {
-    position: relative; /* Make this a positioning parent */ }
+            position: relative; /* This might not be necessary if you're using float */ }

         #top-right-image {
-          position: absolute;  /* Take it out of the normal flow */
-          top: 0;              /* Align it with the top edge of the parent */
-          right: 0;            /* Align it with the right edge of the parent */
+            float: right;  /* Float the image to the right */
+            margin: 0 0 20px 20px; /* Add some margins for aesthetics: top right bottom left */
             max-height: 300px;  /* You can adjust the height */
             width: auto;  /* Keep the aspect ratio */ }

         #main-content {
-          flex: 1; /* Let's make sure it takes up the full available width minus the image */
+            /* If you're using float, flex might not be necessary */
-          padding-right: 20px; /* Optional: gives some spacing between the image and the content */ }
+            padding: 0 20px 20px 0; /* Optional: gives some spacing between the image and the content */
+        }

         #top-right-image {
             margin-left: 20px; /* Optional: gives some spacing between the image and the content */